SUNET/docker-edusign-app/README.rst

     Default: False

+DEFAULT_LOA
+    Default assurance level in the invitation form.
+Can be one of 'none', 'low', 'medium', 'high'

+    Default: none

 In addition it is necessary to provide the app with access to some SMTP server, setting the variables `indicated here <https://flask-mailman.readthedocs.io/en/latest/>`_.